rudarobson/automin/README.md

 # automin

-test
-> A Front end development plugin providing, templates, easy replacement of <script> <link> and static resources tags for deployment and debugging, a template engine similar to custom tags of web components (static generation of html using custom tags), and a lot more
+> A Front end development plugin providing, templates, easy replacement of &lt; script &gt; &lt; link &gt; and static resources tags for deployment and debugging, a template engine similar to custom tags of web components (static generation of html using custom tags), and a lot more
 Fully Customizable.

 ## Getting Started